jschuemann/nBio_docs/getting-started/README.txt

 Run the cmake.app
 and follow the instructions in CMake's menu item: "Tools"...
 "How to Install for Command Line Use"

-Mac Users: Install the Xcode compiler from: https://developer.apple.com/xcode/downloads/
-If you are on OSX 10.12, use Xcode 8.3.2
-If you are on OSX 10.11, use Xcode 7.3.1
+Mac Users: You must have Mac OS X 10.12 or newer.
-Users of earlier OSX versions can run the pre-built TOPAs, but can not add extensions.
+Users of earlier OSX versions or those using the above OSX versions with earlier Xcode versions can run the pre-built TOPAS, but can not add extensions.
+Install the Xcode compiler, version 8.3.2 or newer, from: https://developer.apple.com/xcode/downloads/

 Linux Users: Check that you have an appropriate version of the C++ compiler You will need gcc >=4.8.3